fduaibs/Hantick/README.md

 ### This project is still in development.

-#### Made with: Node.js, MongoDB, Express, React, Redux, Axios, IBM Watson Assistant and more.
+#### Made with: Node.js, MongoDB, Express, React, Redux, Axios, MaterializeCSS, IBM Watson Assistant and more.

 #### 1 - How to run

 1.1 - cd /Hantick/backend && npm/yarn start;

 1.2 - cd /Hantick/web && npm/yarn start;